Brev.dev, inc of San Francisco, California, USA has been acquired by NVIDIA Corporation of Santa Clara, California, USA on July 2024

 1. curl -fsSL https://ollama.com/install.sh | sh

-2. ollama pull <enter model name>
+2. ollama pull <insert model name>

 1. phi3